 This album showcased some of Metallica's most complex music.
-Some of the songs were so complex that the band had a difficult time reproducing the sound for their tour in support of this album.
-This also might have something to do with why they used many more simplistic rifts on their next album, Metallica (more known as The Black Album).
+Some of the songs were so complex that the band had a difficult time reproducing the sound for their tour in support of the album.
+This also might have something to do with why they used many more simplistic rifts on their next album, Metallica (better known as The Black Album).
 Kirk Hammett stated in an interview that once the band had finished playing this song, one of them up and said, "We're never playing that f--king song ever again."

 On June 28th 2007, Metallica finally played this song live.
 It was the first time the band had performed this song in over 20 years.
 During the "Sick of The Studio" tour, this song gained a spot on the setlist.

 The Danish producer Flemming Rasmussen worked on the album, handling the engineering and co-producing it with Lars Ulrich and James Hetfield.
 "That took some effort to do because there were so many parts," he said of the title track in a Songfacts interview